Calape

-Its name is derived from cape, referring to either a species of rattan or to the local varietal of coffee, Kape Barako, both of which still grow abundantly there to this day.
+Etymology

+Its name is historically linked to kalapi, a type of rattan once abundant in the area, or is believed to signify a traditional gathering place for traders and fishermen.

 History

 By the time Spaniards arrived, there was already a native settlement in Calape.
 In 1802, the Spanish governor of Cebu established it as an independent municipality.

 In 1957, the barangay of Abucayan Norte was created from the sitios of Cabulihan and Cabinong, and the barangay of Abucayan Sur from the sitios of Rama and Bino.
 The sitios of Binogawan, Masonoy, Bentig, Cahayag, and Lawis were also constituted into barrios.